tomchristie/python-http.org/source/index.rst

 5. **Seek sources of funding for member projects**

-    This can come in the form of grant proposal writings towards the PSF and other grant making organizations as well as managing sponsorships from organizations such as Tidelift.
+    This can come in the form of grant proposal writings towards the PSF and other grant making organizations, as well as managing project sponsorships.

 6. **Author PEPs related to the Python HTTP ecosystem**